romokelawal/translator/README.md

 Presentational and Container Components arrangement Presentational components are concerned with how things look, do not specify how the data is loaded, and rarely have states etc. In this project, they are in the components folder in the src folder.
 Container components are concerned with how things work, they provide the data and behaviour to presentational components.
 In this project, they are in the container folder in the src folder.

-## Notice
-Due to the fact that the languages are gotten from Microsoft Translator and the translations are from Google Cloud Translation, some languages are not available for translation even though they are available from Mircosoft Translator.

 ## Deployment Checklist